stern/stern/README.md

 Stern allows you to `tail` multiple pods on Kubernetes and multiple containers within the pod.
 Each result is color coded for quicker debugging.

-The query is a regular expression so the pod name can easily be filtered and you don't need to specify the exact id (for instance omitting the deployment id).
+The query is a regular expression or a Kubernetes resource in the form `<resource>/<name>` so the pod name can easily be filtered and you don't need to specify the exact id (for instance omitting the deployment id).
 If a pod is deleted it gets removed from tail and if a new pod is added it automatically gets tailed.